 Although heat is in the name, you can use a heat pump for cooling.
-It works by transferring heat instead of creating it (furnaces burn fuel to generate heat) which is why it is used as a dual function system.
+It works by transferring heat instead of generating it (furnaces burn fuel to generate heat) which is why it is used as a dual function system.
 It's true that heat pumps can be very efficient, but also know that most air conditioners are roughly equivalent in terms of energy efficiency.
-Just compare these two luxury level cooling systems from Lennox.
+Just look at these two luxury level cooling systems from Lennox.

 XC25 Air Conditioner

 up to 26 SEER

 XP25 Heat Pump

 up to 23.5 SEER

 up to 10.2 HSPF

 SEER is an efficiency rating for air conditioning systems, and the larger the number, the cheaper it is to operate.
 The difference between 23.5 and 26 is not great though, and the efficiency changes depending on the model.
 On the other hand, HSPF is a rating system that stands for "heating seasonal performance factor" and is specially for heat pumps.
 It tells you how efficient the unit is at heating.
 Notice from these examples that as far as energy effiency goes, air conditioners are almost equal, if not a little better depending on the model you choose.
 The biggest difference between heat pumps and ACs is that heat pumps can also warm up your home while an AC cannot.